 BORGWARD-HANSA 1100 (a.k.a.
 GOLIATH 1100)

-AN OAKLAND LOCATION FOR C.J.
+OTHER LOCATIONS FOR C.J.
 MOTORS?

 In 1961, C.J. flirted with a second location for his business.
 The address of 2801 Broadway in Oakland shows up in a number of 1961 advertisements for C.J.
 Motors (the above advertisement is a typical example).
 The factory dealer directory for 1960 also shows C.J.
 Felt having these two locations.